tee-lab/MOTHe-GUI/README.md

 __Step 2: Data Generation__

 This program will pick frames from the videos, user can click on animals or background in these images to create samples for both categories (animal and background).
-Examples of animal of ineterst will be saved in the folder **yes** and background in the folder **no**.
+Examples of animal of interest will be saved in the folder **yes** and background in the folder **no**.

 User needs to generate at least 8k-10k samples for each category (see section **How much training data do I need?** for detailed guidelines).
 One must ensure to take a wide representation of forms in which animals appears in the videos and same for the background variation.
 However, for the trial purpose you can generate 5-10 images in each category.

-Mothe supports only binary classification.
+MOTHe supports only binary classification.
 Therefore name the classes 'yes' for positive examples and 'no' for background examples.
 The data generation method takes a **step size** argument as well which helps the user to keep the number of examples per video in check.
 (Ex: a higher step size limits the number of frames per video. if a video is very long, one can set a higher step size to skip through unwated and consecutive frames).
 **Please note that this step size is different from the one you entered in configure step, this step size allows you to generated data from widely spaced frames of the videos.**

 <br>